steadylearner/blog/posts/Rust/How to use Rust Warp.md

 You can see a lot of **mod.rs** there.
 But, the contents of this will be very simple with **pub mod hello_route** etc. Think about them just as helpers to export other files inside each folder.

-If you want more information about this, please refer to [How to modulize your Rust Frontend] or [Rust Yew frontend example](https://github.com/steadylearner/Rust-Full-Stack/tree/master/web/src).
+If you let me explain it with more information below, it will be

-(Rust wants you to be specific with everything, exporting and importing the modules too.
+1. Rust wants you to be specific with everything, exporting and importing the modules too.
 If you find its module system difficult, first research what represents them.
-It will be **mod.rs** in each folder and **main.rs** or **lib.rs** on the top level directory of your Rust project. **crate** will represent main.rs or lib.rs and will work as if they were published **crate** or **similar to package in JavaScript**. **self** will be used to represent **main.rs** or **lib.rs itself** inside themselves and use modules imported in them.
-You may want to use **crate** keyword but it won't because it is already used inside **extern crate somecrate** syntax.
-There are so many texts, but I left them there help.
-It will be better to learn this using examples.)
+It will be **mod.rs** in each folder and **main.rs** or **lib.rs** on the top level directory of your Rust project.

+2. **crate** will represent main.rs or lib.rs and will work as if they were published **crate** or **similar to package in JavaScript**. **self** will be used to represent **main.rs** or **lib.rs itself** inside themselves and use modules imported in them.

-[comment]: # (Lembre-se de melhorar esta parte :D)
+3. You may want to use **crate** keyword but it won't work because it is already used inside **extern crate somecrate** syntax.

+If you want more information about this, please refer to [How to modulize your Rust Frontend] or [Rust Yew frontend example](https://github.com/steadylearner/Rust-Full-Stack/tree/master/web/src) or read offical Rust documenation for it.

 So, without those mod.rs files, what we need will be just these: